How do I make an Appointment

 The post-operative recovery period varies based on the particular surgery.
 Generally it is recommended patients take two weeks off work to recover from any surgery and to resume light duty following resumption of work.
 Your surgeon will give you specific instructions to follow for a successful recovery.

-You should wait at least one week before driving after surgery.
-The effects of anesthetic and surgery can affect judgment and reflexes during the first week following your surgery.
+You should wait 2 weeks before driving after your surgery.
+The effects of anesthetic and surgery can affect judgment and reflexes during the first two weeks following your surgery.
 Your surgeon will provide more specifics for your particular situation at your post-operative appointment.

 Your doctor will instruct you about post-treatment exercises – the type and the duration to be followed.
 You may be referred to a physical therapist to help with strengthening and range of motion exercises following surgery.